rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 .. note::
     Currently only one of :code:`,`, :code:`;` or :code:`&` is allowed as value separation for the CSV files (each file should make a coherent use of a unique separator, otherwise leading to parsing problems).

-    *For developpers*: the allowed separators for csv files are located in :code:`src/constants.py` under the :code:`CSV_SEPARATORS` variable.
+    *For developers*: the allowed separators for csv files are located in :code:`src/constants.py` under the :code:`CSV_SEPARATORS` variable.

 .. note::
     The name (or label) of each assets needs to be unique and used coherently across the various csv files.